 Based in Melbourne or Victoria and want to know how to get PrEP?
-Here’s everything you need to know about finding a GP, joining a study, buying online and seeking financial support.
+Here’s everything you need to know about finding a GP, PrEP on the Pharmaceutical Benefits Scheme, buying online and seeking financial support.

 Want to know how using PrEP can maximise your protection against HIV?
 Check out our introduction article to discover more and start a conversation with your GP or sexual health clinic.